What Does Psalms 83:18 Mean?

 Personal Reflection

-- Where in my life am I acting like I’m the one who has to be in control, instead of trusting that God alone is the Most High?
+- Where in my life am I acting like I’m in control instead of acknowledging God as Most High?

 A Challenge For You